The Data Protection Act 2011, Securing Privacy In Trinidad

-- Organizations shall disclose, as the request of a data subject, all documents relating to existence, use, and disclosure of their personal data, so that said data subject can challenge the accuracy and completeness of such personal data, except where otherwise provided by written law.
+- Organizations shall disclose, at the request of a data subject, all documents relating to the existence, use, and disclosure of their personal data, so that said data subject can challenge the accuracy and completeness of such personal data, except where otherwise provided by written law.

 What are the rights of data subjects under the Data Protection Act 2011?

 Comparatively speaking, the Data Protection Act 2011 does not provide data subjects with many rights with respect to their personal data and privacy rights.
 To illustrate this point further, the Data Protection Act 2011 does not provide Trinidadian citizens with the right to erasure, the right to object or opt-out of their consent, the right to data portability, or the right not to be subject to data processing decisions based solely on automated decision making.
 On the contrary, the law does provide citizens with the right to be informed, the right to access, the right to rectification, and the right to challenge an organization’s compliance under the law.